 In 2013, HMS Daring demonstrated the ability of Sea Viper to detect and track two medium-range ballistic missile targets at the US Reagan Test Site in the Marshall Islands.
-This was the culmination of a research stream that had started around 2000 and the MESAR research programme., leading into the £10 million Type 45 Science and Technology Programme (TSAT)
+This was the culmination of a research stream that had started around 2000 and the MESAR research programme., leading to the £10 million Type 45 Science and Technology Programme (TSAT)

 The 2015 Strategic Defence and Security Review stated;

-We will continue to commit significant funds to the NATO Ballistic Missile Defence (BMD) network, as well as supporting research and development initiatives and multinational engagement through the UK’s Missile Defence Centre.
+We will continue to commit significant funds to the NATO Ballistic Missile Defence (BMD) network, as well as support research and development initiatives and multinational engagement through the UK’s Missile Defence Centre.
 We will also investigate further the potential of the Type 45 Destroyers to operate in a BMD role

 The At Sea Demonstration 2015 (ASD15) was a multinational exercise in which members of the Maritime Theatre Missile Defence (MTMD) Forum conducted a number of operationally realistic tests of maritime ballistic missile defence.